pmoorman/growthcasts/collections/_course/module1.md

 ---
 layout: module
 small_heading:  Module 1
-heading: Traction System
+heading: Growth Strategy
 underline: true
-desc: Growth Starts with Acquisition, Unlock Limitless </br>Traffic to Your Business
+desc: Where we lay out the Foundation of the Growth Loops Architecture
 image: module1.png

 steps:
+- Systems&#58; 6 pillars of Growth: >
-- Deploy a Strategic User Acquisition Plan: > Struggling to acquire users quickly and effectively?
+    Struggling to acquire users effectively?
 Learn the basic 6-step framework to unlock virtually unlimited growth opportunities...
-- Acquire More Traffic, Efficiently: >
+- Focus &amp; Clarity: >
-    Most startups fail not because they don’t have a strong product.. but because nobody knows they exist.
-That’s why “attention” matters (a lot).
+    Marketing can be daunting and intimidating, or simple and focused.
+Strong growth processes help you execute with focus &amp; clarity.
-- Scale Up & Growth: >
+- Crafting your Growth Strategy: >
     Once you’ve identified your proper channel and engine (outbound, inbound or product-based), we need to start managing growth <i>as you scale.</i>

 core: